Deliverables in Project Management- The Complete Guide With Examples

 This also means that deliverables can depend on one another.
 You can’t create a website mockup unless you have a wireframe.
 And you can’t create the actual website until you’ve finalized the mockup.

-Deliverables by themselves aren’t the project’s objective.
+Deliverables alone aren’t the project’s objective.
 Rather, they chart the path to reach it.
 The more deliverables you complete on time, the better your chances of meeting the project’s goals on schedule as well.

-This is why project managers often focus obsessively on the deliverables - in defining, managing, and tracking them.
+This is why project managers often focus obsessively on the deliverables—on defining, managing, and tracking them.

 Internal vs External Deliverables